 The General Plan Amendment is subject to review by local Native American Tribal organizations, under Senate Bill 18 (SB 18) requirements.
 Per SB 18 requirements, the Community Development Department sent notice to the potentially affected Native American Tribes, identified by the Native American Heritage Commission, requesting their response within 90 days for formal consultation.
-The request for consultation period began on August 15, 2019.
-The local tribes typically only request consultation to periodically review our standard conditions of approval to make sure there are mitigation measures and conditions that will protect cultural and historic resources and notify them in the event that something is found during ground disturbance activities.
+The request for consultation period began on August 15, 2019 and concluded on November 15, 2019 (November 13, 2019 is 90 days; notice is deemed received 2 days after mailing).
+The local tribes typically only request consultation to periodically review our standard conditions of approval, to make sure there are mitigation measures and conditions that will protect cultural and historic resources and that they will receive notification in the event that something is found during ground disturbance activities.
+As of this writing, staff has not received any comments or requests for consultation.